side-projects-42/Resource-Store-2/Container/NZKAS/jenkins.io/content/blog/2013/2013-09-23-literate-builds-wtf.md

       <testDataPublishers/>
     </hudson.tasks.junit.JUnitResultArchiver>

-The literate plugin adds an Action to all Free-style projects that allows exporting these XML configuration snippets in a `.zip` file for unpacking into your project's source control.
-Each publisher/notifier has its own file, so it should be easy to mix and match configuration across different projects and enable/disable specific publishers just by adding/removing each publisher's file.
+The literate plugin adds an Action to all Free-style projects that allows exporting these XML configuration snippets in a `.zip` file for unpacking into your project’s source control.
+Each publisher/notifier has its own file, so it should be easy to mix and match configuration across different projects and enable/disable specific publishers just by adding/removing each publisher’s file.

 The XML itself can be a bit ugly, so there is a second level integration, where a Publisher/Notifier plugin can implement its own DSL.
 The literate plugin ships with two such DSLs.
 One for archiving artifacts and the other for JUnit test results.
 So the above XML file could be replaced by a `.jenkins/junit.lst` file with the following contents